-- 9 The System Check screen appears while the wizard verifies that required software is installed and meets requirements.
+9. The System Check screen appears while the wizard verifies that required software is installed and meets requirements.
 It can take a minute or so.
-If pieces are missing or outdated, it queues them to install or upgrade them automatically. - Check marks indicate the system is ready. - Caution symbols indicate missing software that the installer automatically adds. - Stop signs indicate the absence of software that the installer cannot add or that configuration is required.
-You need to address the issue to proceed with installation.
+If pieces are missing or outdated, it queues them to install or upgrade them automatically.